okonomichiyaki/supercat/030-general-priorities.md

 - <!-- priority=4 --> Can bot Build or Repair to change control? → Construction/Administration
 - <!-- priority=4 --> Can bot favorable combat to change control? → Combat card

+✦ Can bot favorable combat vs fresh Blight at Loyal building or claim? → Combat card

 ✦ Does bot have unbuilt cities?
 <#ifdef campaign>
 - Does bot have a Flagship?